2016–17 APOEL FC season: Round of 32

 On 23 February 2017, APOEL went through to the last 16 of the Europa League after a stunning 2–0 win over Athletic Bilbao in Nicosia, overturning the 3–2 deficit from the first leg.
 Athletic Bilbao maintained possession in the first half, but APOEL managed to take their chances in the second.
 Within ten second-half minutes, APOEL managed to get a 2–0 lead.
 The first goal came twenty seconds into the second half through a fantastic acrobatic finish from Pieros Sotiriou, and the second followed eight minutes later when Giannis Gianniotas won and converted a penalty to give his team a two goals advantage.
-Despite of APOEL had been left with 10 men from the 65th minute, when Pieros Sotiriou got a second yellow card for a tough challenge, Athletic was unable to created any real threats until the end of the match, and APOEL sealed their spot in the last 16 of the Europa League for the first time in their history.
+Despite APOEL having been left with 10 men from the 65th minute, when Pieros Sotiriou got a second yellow card for a tough challenge, Athletic was unable to created any real threats until the end of the match, and APOEL sealed their spot in the last 16 of the Europa League for the first time in their history.

 Round of 16

 APOEL were drawn to face Belgian side R.S.C.
 Anderlecht in the last 16 of the UEFA Europa League.

 On 9 March 2017, APOEL fell to their first home defeat of this season in all competitions, suffering a narrow 0–1 first-leg defeat against Anderlecht in Nicosia.
 Nicolae Stanciu put Anderlecht ahead after 29 minutes with a low shot inside the area after APOEL's defence gave the ball away.
 APOEL piled on the pressure after the break and almost got the equalizer in the 87th minute when Vander hit the bar from a 40-yard free kick, but failed to score any goal and Anderlecht took a narrow advantage ahead of the next week's match in Belgium.

 On 16 March 2017, APOEL were eliminated from the Europa League with their heads held high following a 0–1 defeat by Anderlecht at Constant Vanden Stock Stadium, bringing their memorable campaign to an end at the last-16 of the competition.
 The Cypriot champions travelled to Brussels with a depleted side as they were missing key players Nuno Morais, Vinícius, Georgios Efrem and Iñaki Astiz.
-In the 65th minute, as happened in the first leg, APOEL's players gave the ball away in the middle of the field and Frank Acheampong struck from close range after a quick counter attack to give Anderlecht another narrow 1–0 win and a place to the quarter-finals of the competition.
+In the 65th minute, as happened in the first leg, APOEL's players gave the ball away in the middle of the field and Frank Acheampong struck from close range after a quick counterattack to give Anderlecht another narrow 1–0 win and a place to the quarter-finals of the competition.